Kyliux/Icloud/README.md

 - Make the code better / refactorize to improve reusability and maintenance
 - Lazyload the pictures / videos also inside the swiper
+- make close swiper when clicking around the picture, also make the button bigger
+- print the latest media first
+-